AdaGold/weekend-warrior/02-robot-name/README.md

 Putting it all together `/^[A-Z]{2}\d{3}$/` matches a line which starts with two capitalized letters followed by 3 digits and then ends the line.

-In the spec file, the tests verify that any Robot name must match the regular expression.
+In the test file, the tests verify that any Robot name must match the regular expression.

 [REGEXPER](https://regexper.com/) is a very handy tool which takes a regular expression and converts it to a graphical drawing.